AlexP20000/fablab.projet.PanneauLeds/guide.md

 # Installing
-- Use Raspbian Lite
+- OS: Installation was tested on Raspbian Stretch Lite
 - Connect the Raspberry Pi to a monitor and a keyboard.
 Default login is `pi` and password `raspberry`.
 - Type `sudo raspi-config`
   - Set up your WiFi connection
   - Boot options -> Wait for network (may help us)
   - Set up your timezone
 - Make sure the system is up to date: `sudo apt update && sudo apt full-upgrade`
-- (optional) If NTP is blocked on your LAN, disable NTP service.
+- (optional) If NTP is blocked on your network, disable NTP service:
   `sudo systemctl daemon-reload`
   `sudo systemctl disable systemd-timesyncd`
   `sudo apt install ntpdate`
-- Now reboot using `sudo reboot`
+- Now reboot: `sudo reboot`
 - Install the OS packages we'll need: `sudo apt install git python3-pip`
 - Create a directory for our project: `mkdir ~/git; cd ~/git`
 - Download the project: `git clone "https://github.com/AlexP20000/fablab.projet.PanneauLeds"`